RationalG/rNESt/README.md

-# rNESt
+# rNESt (abandoned)
-rNESt is a NES emulator written in Nim (still in development)
+rNESt is my first attempt to write a NES emulator.